Wall Street Analyst Upgrade ICICI Bank Limited [IBN]. What else is Wall St. saying

 Royal Bank of Canada (RBC) and ICICI Bank Canada, a wholly-owned subsidiary of ICICI Bank, today announced a collaboration to bring integrated banking solutions to newcomers moving to Canada.
 With this arrangement, newcomers will benefit from the trust of the ICICI Bank brand, combined with RBC’s network, offerings and scale in Canada.

-ICICI Bank Limited represents 3.48 billion in outstanding shares, while the company has a total market value of $72.54 billion with the latest information.
-IBN stock price has been found in the range of $20.655 to $21.175.
+It opened the trading session at $21.44, the shares rose to $21.45 and dropped to $21.19, the range by which the price of stock traded the whole day.
+The daily chart for IBN points out that the company has recorded 6.84% gains over the past six months.
+However, it is still -29.83% lower than its most recent low trading price.

-If compared to the average trading volume of 7.55M shares, IBN reached a trading volume of 6746576 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 7.25M shares, IBN reached to a volume of 5873936 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about ICICI Bank Limited [IBN]: